-- 1.0 Purpose This procedure is a non-porous development procedure. - 2.0 Scope This procedure is a step in the processing of non-porous evidence that may contain impressions that require developing/enhancing. - 2.1 The Cyanovac polymerizes the latent impression using cyanoacrylate ester in a vacuum environment.
-The vacuum will eliminate background moisture and allow the Ccyanoacrylate ester to attach to the components of the latent impression thereby eliminating the over-fuming that may occur with manual cyanoacrylate ester techniques.
+- 1.0 Purpose This procedure outlines the use of cyanoacrylate in the available Cyanovacs for development of friction ridge detail on non-porous and in some cases porous/semi-porous items of evidence. - 2.0 Scope This procedure is a step in the processing of non-porous evidence that may contain impressions that require developing/enhancing. - 2.1 The Cyanovac polymerizes the latent impression using cyanoacrylate in a vacuum environment.
+The vacuum will eliminate background moisture and allow the cyanoacrylate to attach to the components of the latent impression thereby eliminating the over-fuming that may occur with manual cyanoacrylate techniques.
 Numerous materials, including plastic bags, weapons, metals, and various other substrates, may be processed using the Cyanovac.
-Cyanoacrylate ester shall be used as a preliminary process when utilizing subsequent processing techniques.
-Fluorescent dye staining, in conjunction with laser examinations, is dependent on the proper use of cyanoacrylate ester fuming techniques.
+Cyanoacrylate is used as a preliminary process when utilizing subsequent fluorescent dye staining, in conjunction with ALS examinations.
+Developed Cyanoacrylate latent prints may be visible without further process and if so shall be documented according to procedure.